Legislative Council elections 2025

 Illustration of divisions going to election

-In 2025, periodic elections will be conducted for the Legislative Council divisions of Montgomery, Nelson and Pembroke.
+Periodic elections were conducted for the Legislative Council divisions of Montgomery, Nelson and Pembroke.

 The elected members will serve until the 2031 periodic elections.